 But while I was trudging through my day I went to hang out the washing and stopped for a minute to look down.
 I have very few flowers growing in my garden that I planted myself but quite a lot that got there by accident, through no effort of mine – I really have no idea where they came from.
 This huge pile of Nasturtiums pops up every summer just underneath my washing line and I absolutely love it.

-So then it struck me, the beautiful things I am really grateful for are the things that add beauty to my life that are profound in their simplicity and are common to everyone.
+So then it struck me, the beautiful gifts I am really grateful for are the things that add beauty to my life that are profound in their simplicity and are common to everyone.
 These are all things that separate us from animals who have no appreciation for them!
 I would go so far as to say these are all things that have some time or other left me speechless or moved me to tears and I couldn’t imagine life without them.
-These are things that resonate with my soul, and quite probably with yours too:
+These are things that resonate with my soul, and quite probably with yours too.

 So the first thing I am grateful for are things that grow – from fragile flowers to towering trees – God could have made the world green but He didn’t, He filled it with every colour of the rainbow, in so many delicate or robust forms.